joshterrill/hacked.codes/content/blog/2022/extracting-router-firmware-uart-jtagulator/index.md

 mtd10: 00950000 00010000 "rootfs_data
 ```

-We see that the largest block is `rootfs` at `/dev/mtd9`, this is most likely going to be the filesystem.
-We can extract just that one file, or we can extract all of the files listed to perform further analysis.
+The largest block is `rootfs` at `/dev/mtd9`, this is most likely going to be the filesystem.
+We can extract just that one block, or we can extract all of the blocks listed to perform further analysis.

-If you have a router that has a USB port that mounts to `/mnt`, the easiest thing to do is to run something like: `cp -av /dev/mtd9 /mnt/sda/output.bin` for just the filesystem or `cp -r /dev/mtd* /mnt/sda/output.bin` for all blocks.
+If you have a router that has a USB port that mounts to `/mnt`, the easiest thing to do is to run something like: `cp -av /dev/mtd9 /mnt/sda/output.bin` for just the filesystem or `cp -r /dev/mtd* /mnt/sda/output.bin` for all blocks to copy to USB.

-Depending on how large the blocks are and how much memory the router has, it could take a few minutes to copy.
+Depending on how large the blocks are and how much memory the router has, this could take a few minutes.

-If your router doesn't have a USB port and you're able to get on the same network as the router, you can open a netcat listener on your host machine: `nc -l 1337 | dd of=./output.bin`, then type the following command into the router: `dd if=/dev/mtd9 | nc <internal host IP> 1337` - this will pipe the response of the `mtd9` file to our host computer listening on port `1337`.
+If your router *doesn't* have a USB port, but you're able to get on the same network as the router, you can open a netcat listener on your host machine: `nc -l 1337 | dd of=./output.bin`, then type the following command into the router UART terminal: `dd if=/dev/mtd9 | nc <internal host IP> 1337` - this will pipe the response of the `mtd9` file to our host computer listening on port `1337`.

 On the router serial communication output you should see: